Enso21/Stories/docs/markdown/ryan-quotes.md

 > Me: You only have photographic memory for shitty chess positions.
 >
 > Ryan: Yeah, I think that is what I said the first time you showed me this.

+> I need that scarce hair, not that plentiful hair.

+> [clicking through examples in image class n01440764 in imagenet]
+> Ryan: I'm not seeing a lot of diversity.
+Oh wait, it' a woman!
+How diverse.
+>
+> Me: I'm gonna put that in your quotes.
+Do you think I'm gonna finish typing the quote before you find a person of color.
+>
+> Ryan: There's so much diversity with the fish, but not the guys.

+> [On Charlotte 2's nickname]
+>
+> Me: Well, we've only met each other twice... so I guess I know her enough to call her Charlotte 2.
+>
+> Ryan: Well, *you* don't need to know someone for very long to call them Charlotte 2.

+> Ryan: Ok, if she sat on you and you couldn't figure it out, then you kinda are an asshole.